3 Great Benefits of Becoming a Medical Receptionist

 When it comes to being a medical office receptionist, the prospects look just as bright.
 For one thing, a lot of existing workers in this vocation are expected to retire soon.
 For another thing, the number of healthcare offices and facilities (i.e., potential employers) may be expanding due to trends such as:

-- An increasing number of doctors in Canada—In one year from 2014 to 2015, the physician population grew five times more quickly than the general population.* For example, there were about 82,000 doctors in 2015, which was 2.9 percent more than in 2014.**
+- An increasing number of doctors in Canada—Statistics Canada says that in one year from 2014 to 2015, the physician population grew five times more quickly than the general population.
+And according to the Canadian Institute for Health Information, there were about 82,000 doctors in 2015, which was 2.9 percent more than in 2014.

 - Hospital expansions—As cities grow and more of the public seeks medical service, new hospitals or additions to existing hospitals need to be built.
 They all employ people like admitting clerks and department receptionists.
 And Canada already has well over 1,400 public and private hospital establishments.

-- A growing number of dentists—Over half of Canada's dentists run their own solo practices, which means they also need people skilled at reception duties and related tasks.
-In 2010, the country had about 19,500 licensed dentists.
-But in 2013, it had over 21,100.****
+- A growing number of dentists—According to the Canadian Dental Association, over half of Canada's dentists run their own solo practices, which means they also need people skilled at reception duties and related tasks.
+The association says that in 2010, the country had about 19,500 licensed dentists.
+But in 2013, it had over 21,100.

-And here's another interesting fact: Close to 38 percent of all receptionists in Canada work in healthcare or social assistance.† The opportunities are simply extensive.
+And here's another interesting fact: According to Job Bank data, close to 38 percent of all receptionists in Canada work in healthcare or social assistance.
+The opportunities are simply extensive.

 2. Good Pay With Few Training Requirements